-Am I eligible to claim welfare benefits?
+Am I eligible to claim welfare benefits as a student?

 I’m a part-time postgraduate student

-There are no specific rules for part-time students so if you are a part-time postgraduate student and already claiming welfare benefits, then as long as you continue to satisfy the rules for those welfare benefits, you can continue your claim.
+If you are due to start a part-time postgraduate course and already claiming welfare benefits, then as long as you continue to satisfy the rules for those welfare benefits, you can continue your claim.

-If you are eligible for welfare benefits, you are required tell each of the offices that pay your benefit(s) about your income including any income you get for your studies.
+If you are eligible for and claim welfare benefits as a full-time or part time student, you are required tell each of the benefit offices that pay your benefit(s) about your income including any income you get for your studies.
 This could include income from the Postgraduate Loan, from bank loans, from earnings or from university scholarships or stipends.
 How much benefit you get will depend on what income can be counted in the assessment of your welfare benefits under the relevant welfare benefits rules.

 A Welfare Adviser can advise you what income would be counted.

-If you are a lone parent or have a disability or ongoing health condition, you may find it useful to read the Advice and Counselling Service’s web pages for student parents, and our advice guide Extra Money for Disability and Ill Health for more information about claiming benefits while studying.
+However if you are a parent or have a disability or ongoing health condition, you may also find it useful to read our web pages for student parents, and our advice guide Extra Money for Disability and Ill Health for more information about claiming benefits while studying.
 These guides include information about how student income is counted within the benefits assessments.